Diospyros kaki: Cultivation

-In Spain, the most important kaki variety is "Rojo Brillante".
-This PCA variety is mostly grown in the Valencia region in a protected region of origin (DOP) called the "Ribera del Xuquer".
-During the last decade a CO_{2} treatment procedure has been perfected by which nearly all Rojo Brillante kakis are treated to remove astringency while still retaining their firmness and keeping qualities.
-This treated kaki fruit is marketed as Spanish Persimon (with one 'm').
-Because of this treatment, the "Rojo brillante" kaki has become an easily edible fruit highly appreciated internationally, with increased production.
+In Spain, the most important variety is Rojo Brillante.
+This PCA variety is mostly grown in the Valencia region in a protected region of origin (DOP) called the Ribera del Xuquer.
+During the last decade a CO_{2} treatment procedure has been perfected by which nearly all the Rojo Brillante variety are treated to remove astringency while still retaining their firmness and keeping qualities.
+This treated fruit is marketed as "Spanish Persimon" (with one 'm').
+Because of this treatment, the Rojo brillante variety has become an easily edible fruit highly appreciated internationally, with increased production.

-In Italy the most widely grown variety is "Tipo" (PCA) and some other varieties in smaller quantities.
-Italy used to be the largest kaki exporting country in Europe, but export diminished significantly as the Spanish kaki succeeded.
-This drop in export is entirely due to the fact that until now Italian kakis are not CO_{2} treated and thus can only be eaten after they have turned soft.
-Italy has recently developed a CO_{2} treatment procedure that can be used on the Tipo variety but it is not commonly used yet.
+In Italy the most widely grown variety is Tipo (PCA) and some other varieties in smaller quantities.
+Italy used to be the largest Diospyros kaki exporting country in Europe, but export diminished significantly exports from Spain succeeded.

-Kaki is also produced in Albania, mainly in the Elbasan region.
+Diospyros kaki is also produced in Albania, mainly in the Elbasan region.
 Since 1935–40, it is also grown in small quantities in Bulgaria, particularly in the Upper Thracian Plain and on the Bulgarian Black Sea Coast.

+Successful hybridization between the kaki and the American persimmon (Diospyros virginiana) first took place at Nikitsky Botanic Garden in Crimea.
+These hybrids have modest fruit size and improved cold-hardiness.

 In astringent cultivars (cultivated varieties), the fruit has a high proanthocyanidin-type tannin content which makes the immature fruit astringent and bitter.
 The tannin levels are reduced as the fruit matures.
 The fruit of those cultivars is not edible in its crisp, firm state; they're edible when soft ripe.
 The ripe fruit has a soft jelly-like consistency.
 The Japanese 'Hachiya' is a widely grown astringent cultivar.
 Other cultivars, such as 'Fuyu', do not contain tannins when firm.
 Those can be eaten like an apple or can be allowed to go to any stage of ripeness, including to the jelly-like stage.
 These non-astringent varieties are, however, considered to have a less complex flavor.

 United States

-In the United States most diospyros kaki production takes place in the states of Florida and California.
+In the United States most Diospyros kaki production takes place in the states of Florida and California.
 The first commercial orchards in Florida were planted in the 1870s.
 Most persimmon orchards in the US are small-scale (70% less than 1 acre and 90% less than 5 acre).